benitomartin/youtube-llm/README.md

 ## 🫵 App Deployment

 The up can be used running `streamlit run app.py` in the terminal.
-There are 2 options on the side bar, Q&A or Summarize.
+There are 2 options on the sidebar, Q&A or Summarize.
 I recommend using videos no longer than 5 min of speech due to the model tokens' limitations.

 The first option allows a Q&A assistant to ask questions about the video.